shtayerc/cboard/MANUAL.md

 ### TAG

 TEXTINPUT mode.
-First tag name is inputed.
+First the tag name is inputted.
-If it already exists, it will be editer - otherwise new tag is created.
+If it already exists, it will be edited - otherwise new tag is created.

 * **Return**
   Confirm tag name.
 And enter TEXTINPUT mode for editing tags.
-  Tag will be removed it its value is empty string (exept for required 7 tags).
+  Tag will be removed it its value is empty string (except for required 7 tags).

 <a name="training"></a>